PhoenixTales/phoenix-docs/story/factions/guilds-joining-conditions.md

 #### Free Diggers

 * Joining conditions: none
-* Exclusive from level: 1 Mafia Snitcher, Mafia thugs, Ore thieves / 3 everyone else
+* Exclusive from level: 1 Mafia Snitch, Mafia Thugs, Ore Thieves / 3 everyone else

 **Summary:** Just as the Old Diggers, the Free Diggers (from the FC) are also an internal guild and only mentioned in V1.
 While the conditions to join are described as "none", there are some exclusivities mentioned, and in their case they are not striked through.
-They exclude Mafia snitches and thugs (OC) and Ore thieves (from the NC) above level 1, and every other guild above 3.
+They exclude Mafia Snitches and Thugs (OC) and Ore Thieves (from the NC) above level 1, and every other guild above 3.
 See "Free Thieves" above for an elaboration on that.

-That said, while they may not be joinable like other regular guilds, the joining conditions may be insofar of importance (for them and the Old Diggers as well), as the player may be tasked to infiltrate them at some point of the story as a Shadow or Orga, in which case he would disguise as a Free Digger (having it as a "fake guild"); and it is this which may be impossible above level 1 for Snitchers and Ore Thieves.
+That said, while they may not be joinable like other regular guilds, the joining conditions may be insofar of importance (for them and the Old Diggers as well), as the player may be tasked to infiltrate them at some point of the story as a Shadow or Orga, in which case he would disguise as a Free Digger (having it as a "fake guild"); and it is this which may be impossible above level 1 for Snitches and Ore Thieves.
 We may come back to this in the story sections, since it suggests that the Free Camp (where the secret thieves guild has its headquarter) is very well informed and connected and knows when one joins one of the other thieves guilds, due to their informants in these other guilds, thus making the free camp extremely hard to infiltrate.

 As far as learning is concerned: They would teach the player how to setup some traps, how to disarm some traps and some ranged combat.
 This shows again the original character of the Free Diggers (later "Scraper's Union"), which left the OC, among other reasons, for the lack of protection, deciding to protect themselves.
 While the "Bodyguards" and the "Rangers" where also an idea for the Free Camp of this same time in the conception phase, they obviously were not meant to be the only armed guilds in the camp and the mine.